All graphs have tree-decompositions displaying their topological ends: Separations and tangles

+Suppose for a contradiction that the side $D$ is big in one of the tangles, say $P$.
+By symmetry, we may assume that the side $A$ is big in $P$.
+Since the link $(A\cap B)\sm C$ is empty, the corner separation $(A\cap D, B\cup C)$ has order at most $k$.
+As $P$ has the corner property, the corner $A\cap D$ is big in $P$.
+On the other hand, the side $B\cup C$ must be big in $Q$ as it includes the big side $B$.
+Hence the corner separation $(A\cap D, B\cup C)$ distinguishes $P$ and $Q$.
+As this separation has order at most $k$, this is a contradiction to the efficiency of the separation $(A,B)$.
+Thus the side $C$ is big in both tangles $P$ and $Q$. \end{proof}

+\begin{obs} In the proof of \autoref{extendable_lemma_rewritten} we do not make use of the whole strengths of the property of tangles that three small sides do not cover but just of the slightly weaker corner property.
+This will be used only once, namely in \autoref{extendable_lemma_rewritten_3} \end{obs}

-Until the end of this subsection, let us fix a nested set $\Ncal$ of separations and an $\Ncal$-block $B$.
-We obtain the \emph{torso} $G_T[B]$ of $B$ from $G[B]$ by adding those edges $xy$ such that there is some $X\in \Ncal$ with $x,y\in \partial(X)$.
+Given a set $\Ncal$ of separations and an $\Ncal$-block $\beta$, the \emph{torso} $G_T[\beta]$ of $\beta$ is obtained from $G[\beta]$ by adding an edge between any two vertices of $\beta$ that are in a common separator $A\cap B$ of some separation $(A,B)$ in $\Ncal$.
 This definition is compatible with the usual definition of torso \cite{DiestelBook10} in the context of tree-decompositions: if $\Ncal$ is the set of separations corresponding to the edges of a tree-decomposition, then the vertex set of every maximal part is an $\Ncal$-block and its torso is just the torso of that part.
+Moreover, we have the following. \begin{lem} Let $K$ be a component of $G-\beta$.
+Then any two vertices $v$ and $w$ in the neighbourhood of $K$ in $\beta$ are adjacent in the torso $G_T[\beta]$. \end{lem}